 Communication about student life activities occurs via email and text messaging.
 It is important for students to check their email daily and provide the Admissions office with any changes to contact information immediately to ensure that vital communication is received timely.

 Students have 24/7 access to a recreation room.
-The facility is equipped with a refrigerator, microwave, coffee maker, vending machines, exercise equipment, a pool table and laptop computers.
-Students also have access to a full cafeteria at the Medical Center.
+The facility is equipped with a refrigerator, microwave, coffee maker, vending machines and exercise equipment.

 COUNSELING AND ADVISEMENT SERVICES